stevedonovan/winapi/readme.md

     print(f:read()) -- DOG
     f:close()

-Another similarity with sockets is that you can connect to remote pipes (see [pipe names](http://msdn.microsoft.com/en-us/library/aa365783(v=vs.85).aspx))
+Another similarity with sockets is that you can connect to _remote_ pipes (see [pipe names](http://msdn.microsoft.com/en-us/library/aa365783(v=vs.85).aspx))

+## Events

+Events are kernel-level synchronization objects in Windows.
+Initially they are 'unsignaled' and `Event:wait` will pause until they become signaled by calling `Event:signal`.

+    local W = require 'winapi'
+    local e = W.event()
+    local count = 1

+    W.make_timer(500,function()
+        print 'finis'
+        if count == 5 then
+            os.exit()
+        end
+        e:signal()
+        count = count + 1
+    end)

+    while true do
+        e:wait()
+        print 'gotcha'
+    end

+There is also `Event:wait_async` to avoid blocking in a callback.

+They can optionally be given a name, and can then work across _different processes_.